How Lawsuits and Litigation Costs Are Driving Up Home Insurance Rates

 The Lawsuit Premium You Don't See

-Your home insurance premium doesn't just cover the cost of fixing your roof or replacing your belongings — a significant portion goes toward legal defense costs, settlements, and litigation reserves.
+Your home insurance premium doesn't just cover the cost of fixing your roof or replacing your belongings.
+A significant portion goes toward legal defense costs, settlements, and litigation reserves.
 In states with high litigation rates, this hidden legal surcharge can make up a substantial share of what you pay.

 Trusted by Thousands